mawillcockson/dotfiles/docs/linux_tasks.md

   - git
   - gpg
 - add apt-get as installation method, with the method for installing apt-get being just a test to see if it's installed already
+- Ensure paths to e.g. eget-bin and  nvim are setup
+  - KRunner should be able to find my apps